pterryt/rineWebsite/README.md

-## Introduction
+# Database Visualizer Web App

-This repository is a proof of concept for a database visualizer web app written entirely in Javascript.
-(React + Node.js)
+This repository is a proof of concept for a database visualizer web app, built entirely with JavaScript using React and Node.js.

-Current implementation includes:
+### Current Features
-- React frontend routing
+- **Frontend**: React-based routing for navigation.
-- Node backend routing
+- **Backend**: Node.js for server-side routing.
-- Sequelizer as a database ORM
+- **Database ORM**: Sequelize for database interactions.
-- Simple styling with Javascript/HTML/CSS
+- **Styling**: Simple design using JavaScript, HTML, and CSS.